Raise your hand if SEO confuses the f* out of you.

 Backlinks are links from other websites that lead to your websites.

 Backlinks help you build authority and authority helps your website get “stronger” in the eyes of Google.
 The more authority you have, the easier it will be to rank for keywords.
-And you’ll be able to rank for more competitive keywords.
+And you’ll be able to rank for more competitive keywords (here are 31 different ways to build backlinks).

 As you can see, there are many different mistakes bloggers can make when it comes to SEO.